Effects of adoption on the birth mother: Stages of grief

 It is not until a mother actually places her child for adoption that she experiences what Julie Axelrod believes is similar to the five stages of grief: denial, anger, bargaining, depression, and acceptance.
 Inspired by Elisabeth Kübler-Ross's On Death and Dying, the author attempts to show how those who have experienced the death of a loved one may be psychologically similar to a birth mother who has placed her child for adoption.
-The adoptive Families Association of Of British Columbia conducted a study where birth mothers completed a short questionairre and a 40-minute recorded interview, The birth mothers in this study expressed a wide spectrum of feelings about their pregnancy and child relinquishment, ranging from happiness to debiliabting depression.
+The adoptive Families Association of Of British Columbia conducted a study where birth mothers completed a short questionnaire and a 40-minute recorded interview, The birth mothers in this study expressed a wide spectrum of feelings about their pregnancy and child relinquishment, ranging from happiness to debiliabting depression.

 The following occurs in each stage:

 Denial

 The overwhelming emotions that a mother feels making her feel numb to the situation.
 In this stage, reality has not set in.
-It is important for adoptive parents to understand the negative effects open adoption can bring onto the birth mother.
 When adoptive parents maintain a positive relationship with the birth mother increased empathy can be preserved and denial can be reduced.